ClementAcher/WebsiteMonitoring/README.md

 ```

 **Note:** Depending on the setup of your PATH, you may need to use pip3 instead of pip to get the Python 3 version.
+The same goes in the following commands between python and python3.

 And you are good to go!